sacdallago/biotrainer/docs/data_standardization.md

 ```
 Note that the *embeddings dimension* must be equal for all residues or sequences, but the *sequence length* can differ.

+Some embedders use padded per-residue embeddings that always have the same size regardless of the sequence length.
+Some also include a "start" or "stop" token, so that the dimension of the embedding does not exactly match the
+number of residues.
+**For biotrainer to work with per-residue embeddings, there must be an exact 1:1 match
+between number of residues and embeddings!**

 ### Overview about the protocols

 ```text